Skip to content

 Contact time

-Each module will have a weekly session of two hours.
-In a typical week you will have around 8 contact hours of teaching, but this might differ based on the number of modules taken in each semester if you selected the part time study mode.
+In a typical week you will have around 8 contact hours of teaching, although this might differ based on the number of modules taken in each semester if you selected the part time study mode.
+Typically, class contact time will be structured around a two-hour taught session.
+All sessions are taught face-to-face.

 Independent self-study

-In addition to the contact time, a full-time student is expected to undertake around 30 hours of personal self-study per week.
+In addition to the contact time, a full-time student is expected to undertake around 30+ hours of personal self-study per week.
 Typically, this will involve reading, researching, preparing for group work, rehearsing presentations, preparing for assessments and exams.

 Independent learning is supported by a range of excellent learning facilities, including the Hive and library resources, the virtual learning environment, and extensive electronic learning resources.